shadownet-irc/Website/site/services.md

 IRC bot normally would, but has the advantage of being a full blown server link and is stupidly fast.
 See more [here](cod).

+## Minecraft

+Join the server that started it all at `mc.yolo-swag.com`.
+Server chat is relayed to `#6fmc`.

+The `rdash.in` server is currently down, but this page will be updated when it is back.